-Development Action Requiring Notice means an action by a local government which requires notifying by mail the owners of property which could potentially be affected (usually specified as a distance measured in feet) by a proposed development action which directly affects and is applied to a specific parcel or parcels.
-Such development actions may include, but not be limited to, small tract zoning or comprehensive plan amendments, conditional or special use permits, land divisions, individual subdivisions, partitionings or planned unit developments, variances, and other similar actions requiring a quasi-judicial hearings process-which is quasi-judicial in nature.
+Development Action Requiring Notice means an action by the COUNTY or the CITY a local government which requires notifying by mail the owners of property which could potentially be affected (usually specified as a distance measured in feet) by a proposed development action which directly affects and is applied to a specific parcel or parcels.
+Such development actions may include, but not be limited to, small tract zoning or comprehensive plan amendments, conditional or special use permits, land divisions, individual subdivisions, partitionings or planned unit developments, variances, and other similar actions requiring a quasijudicial hearings process-which is quasi-judicial in nature.

-- 2. The COUNTY will provide the CITY with the opportunity to review and comment on proposed development actions requiring notice within the designated Urban Planning Area and Urban Reserve Planning Area.
-The CITY will provide the COUNTY with the opportunity to review and comment on proposed development actions requiring notice within the CITY limits that may have an eaffect on unincorporated portions of the designated Urban Planning Area or the COUNTY's transportation network. - 3.
-The following procedures shall be followed by the COUNTY and the CITY to notify one another of proposed development actions: - a.
-The CITY or the COUNTY, whichever has jurisdiction over the proposal, hereinafter the originating agency, shall send by first class mail or as an attachment to electronic mail a copy of the public hearing notice which identifies the proposed development action to the other agency, hereinafter the responding agency, at the earliest opportunity, but no less than 20 calendarten (10) days prior to the date of the scheduled public hearing or end of the comment period.
+2. The COUNTY will provide the CITY with the opportunity to review and comment on proposed development actions requiring notice within the designated Urban Planning Area and/or Urban Reserve Planning Area.
+The CITY will provide the COUNTY with the opportunity to review and comment on proposed development actions requiring notice within the CITY limits that may have an effect on unincorporated portions of the designated Urban Planning Area or the COUNTY's transportation network.

+- 3. The following procedures shall be followed by the COUNTY and the CITY to notify one another of proposed development actions: - a.
+The originating agency with CITY or the COUNTY, whichever has jurisdiction over the proposal, hereinafter the originating agency, shall send by first class mail or as an attachment to electronic mail a copy of the public hearing notice which identifies the proposed development action to the other agency, hereinafter the responding agency, at the earliest opportunity, but no less than 14 calendar ten (10) days prior to the date of the first scheduled public hearing or end of the comment period, whichever occurs first.
 The failure of the responding agency to receive a notice shall not invalidate an action if a good faith attempt was made by the originating agency to notify the responding agency. - b.
-The agency receiving the notice may respond at its discretion.
-Comments may be submitted in written form or an oral response may be made at the public hearing.

-Lack of written or oral response shall be considered "no objection" to the proposal.
+The responding agency receiving the notice may respond at its discretion.
+Comments may be submitted in written or electronic form or an oral response may be made at the public hearing.
+Lack of written or oral response shall be considered "no objection" to the proposal. - c.

-- c.
 If received in a timely manner, the originating agency shall include or attach the comments to the written staff report and respond to any concerns addressed by the responding agency in such report or orally at the hearing. - d.
 Comments from the responding agency shall be given consideration as a part of the public record on the proposed action.
-If, after such consideration, the originating agency acts contrary to the position of the responding agency, the responding agency may seek appeal of the action through the appropriate appeals body and procedures.
+If, after such consideration, the originating agency acts contrary to the position of the responding agency, the responding agency may seek appeal of the action through the appropriate appeals body and procedures. - e.
+The originating agency shall utilize tracking options to ensure that the responding agency receives the public hearing notice in a timely manner.
+In the event that tracking indicates that the responding agency did not receive the e-mailed notice within twenty-four (24) hours of being sent, the originating agency shall send no later than the next business day a copy of the notice by first class mail. - f.
+The originating and responding agencies shall keep copies of all electronic mail as part of the public record consistent with state archive laws.